 Citizen science involves the collection of scientific data from the natural world by everyday people for use in on- ground management.
 Citizen science is often part of large scale collaborative projects with scientists, managers, students and the general public and is a fantastic way to involve the community in projects that affect them locally.

-Register your interest for Citizen Science events
+Register your interest for Citizen Science events and upcoming workshops

 See what's on and sign up to our next event!

 La Trobe Wildlife Sanctuary currently have the following scheduled citizen science projects that you can get involved in.

 Come see the Sanctuary after dark and learn more about our local frog species!

 Volunteers will assist with monitoring amphibians that utilise the wetland habitat throughout the Wildlife Sanctuary.
 This valuable data helps our biodiversity staff to monitor native animal populations, wetland usage and peak frog activity times within the Sanctuary.

 The data is also shared with Melbourne Water and the Atlas of Living Australia contributing to a huge data set which helps protect our precious indigenous frogs.